toddtreece/lib_mysqludf_mongodb/README.md

     DROP TRIGGER IF EXISTS mongodb_update_trigger $$

-    CREATE TRIGGER mongo_update_trigger BEFORE UPDATE ON users
+    CREATE TRIGGER mongodb_update_trigger BEFORE UPDATE ON users

       FOR EACH ROW BEGIN

+        SET @save = (
           SELECT mongodb_save(
-          'test.customers.history' AS 'collection',
+            'test.users.history' AS 'collection',
             NEW.id AS 'users_id',
-          NEW.username AS 'username'
+            NEW.username AS 'username',
             NEW.firstname AS 'firstname',
             NEW.lastname  AS 'lastname',
             NEW.email AS 'email',
             'update' AS 'history_type',
             NOW() AS 'timestamp'
+          )
         );

       END;